itod/pathological-docs/index.md

 * an object of a type other than the four basic types is converted to a number in a way that is dependent on that type

 If the argument is omitted, it defaults to a node-set with the context node as its only member.

-**NOTE:** The `number` function should not be used for conversion of numeric data occurring in an element in an XML document unless the element is of a type that represents numeric data in a language-neutral format (which would typically be transformed into a language-specific format for presentation to a user).
-In addition, the number function cannot be used unless the language-neutral format used by the element is consistent with the XPath syntax for a Number.

 **Function:** *number* **sum**(*node-set*)